wdomski/remote-lab/README.md

 - restart debugger service (either openocd or stlink depending on the configuration).

 It also provides the port number under which the remote connection to debugger for a given board is available.

+Each board has a status field that determines operation of the debugger service associated with given board.
+Three states are available:
+- **established**, connection with the debugger session was established and it is currently **active**, unless you terminate current debug session another one cannot be started,
+- **online**, debugger service is active and waiting for incoming connections,
+- **offline**, debugger service is not running.
+It can be started using Start or Restart button.

 Along side with development board model, dedicated serial device and features are displayed.
 Serial device allows to directly connect to the development board and communicate with it.